 I visited Bali a few years ago along with my two childhood girl friends.
 It was an all-girls trip and it was probably one of my best trips ever.
 As part of that travel, my friends and I visited plenty of temples in Bali.
 Each one of them stood out and was very beautiful.
-But my most favorite temple in Bali is Tanah Lot.
-It is a rock formation and is home to ancient Hindu temple Pura Tanah Lot.
+But my most favourite temples in Bali are Pura Ulun Danu Beratan and Tanah Lot.
+Tanah Lot is a rock formation and is home to ancient Hindu temple Pura Tanah Lot.
 It is one of those which must not be missed when in Bali.

 For a detailed itinerary on what to do for 10 days in Bali, refer 10 days itinerary in Bali.
 Bali also is famous for its scuba diving spots, and one such famous place is the wreck diving in Tulamben.
 For all the details on the wreck diving, refer Wreck diving in Tulamben.

 PIN for later reference

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thank you for your support.

 About Tanah Lot…

 Tanah Lot means ‘Land on Sea’ and is definitely a formation that lives up to its meaning.
 The temple is sitting on a rock, a bit offshore (around 30 metres) from the land.
 It gets surrounded by water when there is high tide and one cannot go inside the temple during these high tides.

 One can go inside the temple during low tide and there is a path to get inside the temple.
 Be prepared for your clothes to get wet.

 Tanah Lot is said to have been built in the 16th century and is a work of the 15th-century Hindu priest Dang Hyang Nirartha.
 The temple forms an important element of Balinese mythology.